 Responding to Reviews Online

-Responding to reviews, especially when they are negative, can help rebuild a relationship with an unhappy patient and show prospective patients the facility is willing to listen to complaints and fix issues brought to their attention.
+Responding to reviews, especially when they are negative, can help rebuild a relationship with an unhappy patient and show prospective patients the practice is willing to listen to complaints and fix issues brought to their attention.

 When and how should you respond to positive reviews?